+22" Notched

+Located as outer disc on rear RH corner only.
 22" Disc Option

 143556 - 20" End Disc - Straight (1) Located as outer disc on rear RH corner only.
 (Note: Customers may wish to adjust the end disc sizes and locations for customer preferred performance in certain soil or field conditions.)